 MEN IN WOMEN'S SPORTS: UNSAFE AND UNFAIR

-Classifying males as female based on their feelings undermines the rights of girls and women to educational opportunities, fair sports competition, and privacy and safety in single sex spaces like locker rooms — rights guaranteed by Title IX.
+Classifying males as females undermines the rights of girls and women to educational opportunities, fair sports competition, and privacy and safety in single sex spaces like locker rooms — rights guaranteed by Title IX.

 To state the obvious, male and female bodies are different, and it’s not just their average height.
 Male advantages include: